Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Cosmological constraints from nulling

 where the superscript "model" indicates the parameters used to compute the BNT transform.
-In order to be able to visualize the signal compared to a noise amplitude, we also define a noise as
+To be able to visualize the signal compared to a noise amplitude, we also define a noise as